jacobpatterson1549/nate-mlb/README.md

 * **DATABASE_URL** The server expects the DATABASE_URL environment variable to contain the dataSourceName.
 See [Database Setup](sql/README.md).

 ### Compile and run server
+Two ways to compile and run the server are listed below.
+When the server is first run, it will initialize the database and also prompt for the `admin` password.
+The admin user is needed to edit the players, friends, and years of scores on the site.

 * **Install** The server can be compiled with `go install`.
 The installed binary can be run with `$GOPATH/bin/nate-mlb`.
 * **1-Command** To set environment variables, compile, and run the server with one command, run the command below and open a browser to http://<SERVER_HOST>:<SERVER_PORT> (eg: http://localhost:8000)
 ```bash